SnehaRNagarajan/SnehaRNagarajan/README.md

 Contact
 You can reach me at: rnsneha92@gmail.com

 Thank you for visiting my GitHub profile.
-I’m looking forward to connecting with fellow data enthusiasts and professionals!
+I’m looking forward to connecting with fellow tech enthusiasts and professionals!

 <!---
 SnehaRNagarajan/SnehaRNagarajan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.